intrepid-ani/codeBasic-DataAnalytics/README.md

 - **Additional Research:** Incorporated external data sources to support recommendations and provide a holistic view of the market.
 - **Outcome:** The analysis highlights key trends, opportunities, and challenges in the Indian EV/Hybrid market, offering strategic recommendations for AtliQ Motors' entry into the market.

----

-You can adjust the details as needed based on the specific tools you used and the focus of your analysis.
-Good luck with your submission!